szeka9/CompressionMethods-project/README.md

   2. for each symbol, select the next most probable symbol based on the frequencies
   3. based on a frequency threshold, create an encoding map with two columns: if column1=symbolA, column2=symbolB then the consequent symbol of symbolA should be XORed with symbolB
   4. execute the encoding on the input data using the encoding table (starting from the first symbol)

+##How to run
+cd src
+make
+./HuffmanTransducer ../samples/sip_flow.pcap

+Boost libraries are required to compile the code.